Usher5048/DiscordCorruptor/README.md

+# NOTE: THIS REQUIRES AN AUTH TOKEN; DO NOT MISTAKE THIS AS RCE
 # Discord corruptor

 Utilizes an exploit I found to disable a Discord account and allow bad actors to execute malicious code while disabling the victim.